0xfederama/water-reminder/README.md

 :droplet: :droplet: :droplet:

-Remember to drink every 20 minutes with this simple script.
+Remember to drink every 30 minutes with this simple script.

 Since the app is very small, you can simply use the binaries without recompiling it.

+You can change the delay between notifications writing in `path/to/water-reminder/resources/config.txt` file the amount of minutes you want.
+Default is 30.

-For now the app displays the icon only for linux
+For now the app displays the icon only for linux.

 ### Installation